 Emails and meetings are easy with Outlook or Gmail, and calendar invites.
-But the impressive part of G Suite or Office 365 is how deadlines and collaborative working is made so much easier.
+But the impressive part of Google Workspace or Microsoft 365 is how deadlines and collaborative working is made so much easier.

-Speaking of scheduling meetings, Hangouts Meet is a video conferencing tool perfect for remote meetings.
+Speaking of scheduling meetings, Google Meet is a video conferencing tool integrated into Google Workspace that is perfect for remote meetings.
 You can chat with one person or many people for a team meeting with this tool.
 If video conferencing isn’t your thing, there’s an audio-only option too, so you’re basically having a telephone conversation.

-Call participants outside of your organisation can even join in a Hangout Meet call.
-In fact, if you are working with a company or person who needs a dial-in number, this feature is available in the G Suite Enterprise edition, so that you can provide a telephone number and PIN so that they can join in.
+Call participants outside of your organisation can even join in a Meet call.
+In fact, if you are working with a company or person who needs a dial-in number, this feature is available in the Google Workspace Enterprise edition, so that you can provide a telephone number and PIN so that they can join in.

-In some respects similar to Hangouts Meet and the wider G Suite, Microsoft Teams enables you to hold online meetings with your team.
+In some respects similar to Google Meet and the wider Google Workspace, Microsoft Teams enables you to hold online meetings with your team.
 The meetings can host both people inside and outside of your organisation.

 Again, Microsoft Teams employs high-quality audio, video, and screen sharing.
 It works across desktop and mobile devices too.
 Microsoft Teams also has rigorous security and compliance features.
 Some of our favourite features include:

 - A feature to access previous meeting notes and recordings

 - Integration with Office 365 for sharing docs during meetings